ericcgu/infrastructure_engineering_for_datascientists/README.md

 We will build production-level:

-- python,
+- python
-- fastapi,
+- fastapi
-- react user interface,
+- react user interface
-- redis,
+- redis
 - worker queue containers

 We will link them together (orchestration) and deploy your machine-learning or application code to modern cloud services such as Google Cloud Run.